 6. Think Small: For too many students, large comprehensive high schools are a place to get lost rather than to thrive.
 That’s why districts throughout the country are working to personalize learning by creating small schools or reorganizing large schools into small learning communities, as part of their strategy for reducing the dropout rate.

 7. Develop a Community Plan: 3 key elements of a community-driven plan:

 a.
 First is knowledge — understanding the scope of the problem as well as current programs, practices, and resources targeted at addressing it.

 b.
-Second is strategy — development of a “dropout prevention, intervention, and recovery plan” that focuses community resources.
+Second is strategy — the development of a “dropout prevention, intervention, and recovery plan” that focuses on community resources.

 c.
 Last is ongoing assessment — regular evaluation and improvement of practices to ensure that community initiatives are having the desired effect.

 8. Invest in Preschool: Preschool is an early investment in youth that yields significant economic results later on.
 By age 28, a group that began preschool at age three or four had higher educational levels and incomes, and lower substance abuse problems, according to a survey done by Chicago’s early childhood education program Child-Parent Centre.

 12 Skills to develop if you are still in school: